virgiliolino/open-api/README.md

 /pet that accept post requests.
 It will be enough to use our class, when you start the application the route /pet will accept a post.
 And so for the gets that you see below, like /pet/findByStatus, etc.
 For every path, it will be executed the command handler with the operationI.
 In the example for /pet, you can see the **operationId: addPet**.
-So making a post request to /pet, the system will try to execute the class AddPet::execute passing the params
+So making a post request to /pet, the system will try to execute the class AddPet::execute passing the params.
+The operationId must be a fully qualified name of a class.
+Something like this for example:
+operationId: \MyApplication\CommandHandlers\AddPett
+which means that will execue AddPett::execute

 You may find an example of a fully working Open-Api specification [here](http://petstore.swagger.io/) [the full json file](http://petstore.swagger.io/v2/swagger.json)